Softening the Pain of Change

 A Few Words by Psychology Fanatic

 When new information sparks discomfort, instead of blindly reacting, we soften the pain of change by pausing for a moment, giving sufficient space to feel the experience, and then without judgment be in the moment.
-Loosening the chains of defensive reactions, examining the situation for more appropriate responses—the action that bring us towards our goals.
+Loosening the chains of defensive reactions, examining the situation for more appropriate responsesโ€”the action that bring us towards our goals.
 These investigations uncover the pesky involvement of the ego.
 Unless we challenge these habitual patterns, our actions will prevent deeper insights.

-Mindful recognition of the mind’s protective system doesn’t cure discomfort.
+We must remember that while change can be stressful, it also offers opportunities for growth and new experiences.
+Embracing change with a positive mindset can help alleviate some of the stress it may bring.
+Mindful recognition of the mindโ€™s protective system doesnโ€™t cure discomfort.
 Discomforting emotions are part of human experience.
 Successful changes require working through the pain associated with change.
 But with patience, thoughtfulness, and personal acceptance, we can navigate life, experiencing the pleasures and joys in great abundance.

 Discover more from Psychology Fanatic